 LaTrobe University, World of Wounds

-Looking for more health and well-being tips?
+Looking for more tips on managing wound care?
 Check out our wide range of health tips from leading health professionals.

 Debridement is a French word that literally means “to remove constraints”.
 In the case of a wound and wound debridement, constraints may be due to necrotic, or dead tissue.
 This type of tissue has